nikhil1raghav/blog/content/about.md

 Hi, I'm Nikhil.
 Welcome to my website.

 As of writing this, It has been 1 year since I'm out of college and employed at [Flipkart](https://flipkart.com) where I work as a Software Engineer.
 At work I build and maintain an internal CI/CD platform.
-My work primarily involves developing REST APIs that interface with container orchestration tools and workflow engines.
+My work primarily involves developing and designing APIs that interface with container orchestration tools and workflow engines.
+Improve performance of the system.
 Occasionally, I also get to work on the internals of these technologies.

 Recently I created [kindle-send](https://github.com/nikhil1raghav/kindle-send).
 It allows you to send webpages, collection of bookmarks as an ebook to your ereader.
 Try this, if you read a lot of blogs and don't like to strain your eyes on a digital screen.

-My hobbies include singing, playing basketball, reading all kind of books and blogs (except softcore self-help), collecting music,  designing banners, logos and vector art.
+My hobbies include singing, playing basketball, reading all kind of books and blogs (except softcore self-help and chick lit ofc), collecting music,  designing banners, logos and vector art.
 I'm a sucker for good visual design and typography.
 Trying to learn 3D modelling just because I love what [beeplecrap](https://www.behance.net/beeple) does.

 I watch a lot of movies too if that passes as a hobby.